danchoys-d2f/ios-project-culture/Categories/Architecture.md

 }
 ```

 Notice that from the `UserManager`'s point of view it is not a singleton.
-But we extend the type with a static `default` property, that returns the value, stored in the core components assembly, allowing for singleton access from the other layers.
+But we've extended the type with a static `default` property, that returns the value, stored in the core components assembly, allowing for singleton access from the other layers.

-If a project is simple and small, it is usually enough to have just this static assembly, but when the project grows, it becomes more difficult to manage it and there appears a need for a different assembly, that contains objects, created based on some value.
-For instance, it can be an assembly, containing all the managers, that manage objects, related to a specific user's session.
-Then such an assembly must be created with a hypothetical `Session` object.
-See the following example:
+If a project is small and simple, it is usually enough to have just this static assembly, but as the project grows, there appears a need for a different assembly, created based on some value.
+For instance, it can be an assembly, containing all the managers, that maintain objects, related to a specific user session.
+Such an assembly must be created with a hypothetical `Session` object.
+Refer to the following example:

 ```swift
 // CoreComponentsAssembly.swift